Route 4: Out of town on the Amstel river

 Going all the way down to Ouderkerk aan de Amstel is definitely too ambitious, our boats are too slow for that.
 Back and forth to restaurant Klein Kalfje is a better idea.

 The round trip to Klein Kalfje takes about two hours, leaving some time for a relaxed picnic and/or swim break somewhere along the way.

 What to expect on this route?

 This route is not about intense sightseeing on enchanting canals full of architectural highlights.
-This route is about peace, love, and wide views, birds and countryside.
+This route is about tranquility, wide views, birds and countryside.